AP Exclusive: Steyer aide offered money for endorsements

 The overtures from Pat Murphy, a former state House speaker who is serving as a top adviser on Steyer's Iowa campaign, aren't illegal — though payments for endorsements would violate campaign finance laws if not disclosed.
 There's no evidence that any Iowans accepted the offer or received contributions from Steyer's campaign as compensation for their backing.

-Murphy said concerns about his outreach were the result of a "miscommunication."
-Alberto Lammers, Steyer's campaign press secretary, said Murphy was not authorized to make the offers and that the campaign leadership outside of Iowa was unaware that he was doing so until the issue was raised by The Associated Press.
+As Steyer met with voters in Bluffton, South Carolina, on Thursday, the first question posed to him was about the AP report.
+He said that he learned about the allegations while driving to the event and that no payments had gone to officials in Iowa.

+"We haven't given any money to anyone in Iowa, nor are we planning to," he said.
+"There's no way we would ever do that."

 Courtney declined to name Murphy as the Steyer aide who made the offer, but several other local politicians said they received similar propositions, and all confirmed the proposal came from Murphy himself.
-Most requested anonymity to speak freely about the issue.
-Another, Iowa state Rep. Karin Derry, said Murphy didn't explicitly offer a specific dollar amount, but made it clear Derry would receive financial support if she backed Steyer.
+Most spoke on condition of anonymity to discuss the issue freely.
+Iowa state Rep. Karin Derry said Murphy didn't explicitly offer a specific dollar amount, but made it clear Derry would receive financial support if she backed Steyer.

 Courtney described a similar interaction with Steyer's campaign.